Session Variable Expansion

 merchId: f24d1212221d9ea3

-These variables can then be embedded into Http Headers or Http Request content and are specified using either a defined session key, directly embedding an Environment variable (%ENV_VAR%
+These variables can then be embedded into the Url, Http Headers or Http Request Content and are specified using using {{ }} syntax, that uses either a defined session key, or a directly embedded Environment variable:

 Content-Type: application/json